Ssekyene/alx-system_engineering-devops/0x00-shell_basics/README.md

- Printing working directory
- Script 2 for listing contents in the current directory
+script that prints the absolute path name of the current working directory